Get a Demo

 Share on:

-Advanced Persistent Threat (APT) are compound network attacks that utilize multiple stages and different attack techniques.
-APTs are not attacks conceived of or implemented on the spur-of-the-moment.
-Rather, attackers deliberately plan out their attack strategies against specific targets and carry out the attack over a prolonged time period.
+Advanced Persistent Threat (APT) are compound, long term network attacks that utilize multiple stages and different attack techniques.
+APT, attackers deliberately plan out their attack strategies against specific targets and carry out the attack over a prolonged time period.

 This is part of an extensive series of guides about hacking.